Jennifer Searls

 Losing the Map and Finding the Way Home

-February 1, 2013 By Jennifer 2 Comments
+February 1, 2013 by Jennifer

 I loved teaching.
 The challenges, the relationships, the creativity, the opportunities.
-My imagination easily skipped ahead and framed a future with me as Teacher-Mom, my own 2-3 kids traipsing the halls of the school where I taught.
+My imagination easily skipped ahead and framed a future with me as Teacher-Mom myself, my own 2-3 kids traipsing the halls of the school where I taught.
 Of course I would continue to take classes in educational development and ultimately pursue administration, or some other education specialty.
 This scenario was not unfounded.
 After wandering years, I really had found a career that fit and I could map the road ahead.

 The curious thing about the auto accident that ended my life was that I lived through it – Kara Swanson